romkavt/yandex-money-sdk-php/README.md

     $access_token = $access_token_response->access_token;
     ```

-4. Now you can use Yandex.Money API.
+4. Now you can use Yoomoney API.

     ```php
     $api = new API($access_token);